TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/README.md

   * [REST API with GO - GIN](https://github.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/tree/main/GOLANG-GIN)

-**Very easy to create REST API, simply go to any of the above codebase and follow instructions.**
+**Very easy to create REST API, you can choose any of the above codebase according to your language and framework preference and follow instructions.**

 Happy Coding 👍